catherinedevlin/ipython-sql/doc/integrations/compatibility.md

 - Running queries with `%%sql` ✅
 - CTEs with `%%sql --save NAME` ✅
 - Plotting with `%%sqlplot boxplot` ❌
+- Plotting with `%%sqlplot bar` ❓
+- Plotting with `%%sqlplot pie` ❓
 - Plotting with `%%sqlplot histogram` ✅
 - Plotting with `ggplot` API ✅ (partial support)
 - Profiling tables with `%sqlcmd profile` ✅